 “Ajoke, it is not what you think?”

 “I gave up everything and gave you my all.
 But you trampled it under your feet and threw it back in my face.
 Just look down the hall” – She said nodding towards the front.
 “Did your children come here?
 Did they acknowledge your presence?”
-She asked.

 Adejoro looked towards the front pews and sighed.
 So those are my children?
 He placed his hands on his head and bowed his head in shame.
 His children did not recognize him.
 They did not know who their father was.
 Fifteen years was a long time for any man to abandon his family.
-He knew he had messed up but he wanted to make it right if Ajoke could give him an opportunity to.
+He knew he had messed up, but he wanted to make it right if Ajoke could give him an opportunity to.

 ——–